1957 24 Hours of Le Mans

-Never before had a single nation swept the board so completely as Britain did in 1957.
-The great success of the Jaguars in taking the first four and sixth places became all the more significant when it is considered that all of the cars were privately entered (albeit with some factory support), and matched against the works entries of some of the greatest sport car manufacturers.
+British motorsport achieved unprecedented success at the 1957 24 Hours of Le Mans, with Jaguars securing five of the top six positions.
+This performance was particularly impressive to viewers given that the leading cars were private entries, and not factory-backed works teams, making the victory over manufacturer-backed competitors even more remarkable.

 Regulations

 After the major changes in the previous year, the ACO relented on its engine-size limitation – prototypes were again an open limit.
 They did, however, address body-shape requirements: the token second seat.
 Cars now had to have at least two doors and both seats had to be the same size, in a cockpit a minimum 1.2m wide.
 The minimum windscreen height was reduced from 20 to 15 cm, maximum fuel-tank size was 120 litres, and the total fuel usage restrictions were removed a year after they were imposed.
 One of the oldest regulations was removed – of having to carry all spares and tools on the car, allowing them to be left in the pits.

 This all re-aligned with the FIA/CSI, who themselves issued a major new Appendix C to the Sports Car regulations based closely on the 1956 ACO regulations.
 Therefore, the Le Mans race was drafted back into the World Sportscar Championship.

 The number of starters was fixed at 55.
 The maximum drive time stayed at 14 hours, but drivers were now limited to a maximum single stint of 36 laps, down from the previous year's 72 laps.
 The interval between refuelling was reduced for the first time, down to 30 laps from 34 laps.
 This year, for the Index of Performance, the target distances for nominal engine sizes were set as follows (according to a specific formula):